CoverRight’s Mission and Editorial Guidelines.

 • Dialysis for End-Stage Renal Disease: ESRD requires dialysis treatment to keep the kidneys functioning.
 Those beneficiaries needing this treatment can also expect a 20% coinsurance until they reach their plan maximum out of pocket.
 This makes treatment costs very high and difficult to pay for.

-What should I do if I want more comprehensive coverage?
+What to do if I want more comprehensive coverage

-If you are concerned about being stuck with a Medicare Advantage plan that might not suit your needs, you can always consider a Medicare Supplement (‘or Medigap’) plan provide the comprehensive or ‘cadillac’ coverage.
+Suppose you are concerned about being stuck with a Medicare Advantage plan that might not suit your needs.
+In that case, you can always consider a Medicare Supplement (‘or Medigap’) plan that provides comprehensive or ‘Cadillac’ coverage.

 Medicare Supplement plans eliminate almost all the concerns and costs above.
 However, not everyone can enroll in or afford a Medigap Plan.

-If you need to stay with a Medicare Advantage plan, pick your plan carefully and work with a licensed insurance agent that specializes in Medicare.
+If you need to stay with a Medicare Advantage plan, pick your plan carefully and work with a licensed insurance agent specializing in Medicare.

 Medicare Advantage Plans may not be the best choice for everyone